 Rhodes possesses a unique historical and cultural heritage.
-Through history it has attracted Minoans, Phoenicians, ancient Greeks, Romans, Egyptians, Byzantines, knights, Jews, Ottomans, Levantines and Italians who contributed to its rich cultural mosaic.
+Through history, it has attracted Minoans, Phoenicians, ancient Greeks, Romans, Egyptians, Byzantines, knights, Jews, Ottomans, Levantines and Italians who contributed to its rich cultural mosaic.
 Nowadays, Rhodes is a popular cosmopolitan destination with natural beauty, mild climate, almost permanent sunshine, wonderful buildings and monuments.
 Leaving behind touristic development, we discover alternative routes and getaways on the island.
 Moving away from Rhodes’ much frequented roads, we follow paths that served as the old social and trading network between the villages, paths used for agriculture and livestock farming, paths leading to pilgrimage sites and places of religious devotion.
 The island’s natural terrain and its unique environment offer exciting routes for cycling, mountain bike, hiking and sea excursions.
-Combine a rich cultural experience and discover untouched land where the scenery alternates rapidly under the deep blue of the Greek sky, beside charming beaches and crystal clear waters.
+Combine a rich cultural experience and discover untouched land where the scenery alternates rapidly under the deep blue of the Greek sky, besides charming beaches and crystal clear waters.

 Period of Operation: April to October

 - Accommodation in 3* Hotels (5 nights) with breakfast

 - Welcoming info and detailed briefing by a local manager

 - Sea Kayaking Activity plus lunch (Day 6)

 - Entrance fees for Archaeological Site of Lindos

 - All local transfers (Airport to Salakos, Embonas to Salakos, Embonas to Agios Isidoros, Embonas to Monolithos, Monolithos to Vlicha, Transfers for sea kayaking activity)